coderoad/coderoad-vscode/README.md

-# coderoad-vscode README
+# CodeRoad VSCode

-## Features

-CodeRoad allows you to play interactive coding tutorials in your editor.
+CodeRoad is a VSCode extension that allows you to play interactive coding tutorials in your editor.

 ## Getting Started